-Gloucester City Council / Reef Group
+Gloucester City Council / Reef Group / Gingko Projects

 The design for Kings Square takes its inspiration from the world famous Severn Bore, a spectacular tidal surge which occurs along the South West’s Severn River.
 A naturally occurring phenomena, the Severn Bore is one of the highest tidal ranges in the world.
 People travel from far and wide to surf or kayak the tidal bore and many more come as spectators.

-Inspired by the beauty of the bore and the excitement it creates, Kings Square will be defined by a series of sculptural stone waves which flow around the four edges of the square.
+Inspired by the beauty of the bore and the excitement it creates, Kings Square is defined by a series of sculptural stone waves which flow around the four edges of the square.
 Weaving through the trees and soft landscaping the waves create a range of spaces from small pocket gardens to larger amphitheatres.
 As they rise and fall they create an interactive landscape for play including spaces for exploring and performing.
 The stone waves also provide the functional requirement of seating and steps whilst guiding visitors to the centre of the square where a series of choreographed jet fountains are located.
 The fountains can be sequenced in different ways to reflect the changing nature of the River Severn.
 At times, like the bore, they are energetic, encouraging children to play among them, at other times they are calm and relaxing.
 With the fountains turned off the centre of the square is converted into a flexible event space which can be used to support Gloucester’s rich creative community and transforms the square into a cultural destination for large events such as concerts and food markets.